About

 Turris

 This model is discontinued, but you can find similar models from various brands for about $800-1200.
+If you like this bike, you might also like the Lectric XP Lite, Aventon Soltera.2, or Velotric T1ST.

 Image of RadMission